-What is happening on planet Earth is an opportunity for great, great change.
+What is happening on Earth is an opportunity for significant change.

-Instead, we are seeing the perpetuation of anger, frustration, separation and division.
+Instead, we see the perpetuation of anger, frustration, separation and division.

-What we are seeing is individual trauma and unresolved emotions arising and expressing collectively.
+We are seeing individual trauma and unresolved emotions arising and expressed collectively.

-What we are seeing is human beings who at their core are traumatised children, acting out in response to the triggers of fear, separation and divide.
+We are seeing human beings who, at their core, are traumatised children, acting out in response to the triggers of fear, separation, and division.

 What Can You Do?

-When someone says or does something stupid, that makes you angry, frustrated or mad, it’s because you are being triggered and allowed to heal, and they are a gift.
+When someone says or does something stupid that makes you angry, frustrated or mad, you are being triggered and allowed to heal, and they are a gift.

 When someone says or does something hurtful or hateful to you or someone else, do not react with angry or frustrated words, violent action or irrational behaviour… Do not try to make them wrong, see your way or view, have the last word, or be right.
 Do not shut them down, shame, humiliate, deny, disown or discard them.

-Instead, consider the trauma and wound you feel and what you need instead.
-Consider the trauma and would they feel and what they need instead.
+Instead, consider the trauma and wound you feel and what you need.
+Consider the trauma, what they feel and need instead.
 Consider how you can be the one to give yourself and them what they need and attempt to heal one more wound and resolve one more trauma in the world.